ContentMine/workshop-resources/software-tutorials/vms/README.md

 ### Troubleshooting

 If you have any problems getting VirtualBox, or downloading and importing the virtual image, don't worry.
-Just contact the workshop organizer before the event and we can help you via email or skype.
-Please, please try and get these pre-workshop tasks done _before_ arriving at the workshop.
-There will be little time on the day to help with Virtualbox issues.
+Just contact the workshop organizer before the event and we can help you via email or skype. **Please, please try and get these pre-workshop tasks done _before_ arriving at the workshop.
+There will be little time on the day to help with Virtualbox issues**.

 The most common error is an incomplete download of the large VM image file, please verify that the download has been succesfully and _fully_ completed.